t-m1/cse15l-lab-reports/report3.md

 (END)
 ```

 In this code block, `less` works regularly because the file is longer than a page.
+The `-F` option makes it so `less` exits the file if it can be displayed on the first screen, which is not the case in this example.

 ```
 itztm@LAPTOP-CVDGHEVR MINGW64 ~/docsearch/technical (main)